ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     ```bash
     make install -j 4
     ```
     where the number after the `-j` flag will specify how many cores to use during installation.
-This will take approximately 5 minutes.
+    This should take approximately 5 minutes (Tested on Ubuntu 22.04.1).

-6. Finally, leave the build directory and install SHARPy:
+7. Finally, leave the build directory and install SHARPy:
     ```bash
     cd ..
     pip install .
     ```

-7. You can check the version of SHARPy you are running with:
+8. You can check the version of SHARPy you are running with:
     ```bash
     sharpy --version
     ```